RoboCupDev/robocup2014-docs/docs/basics.rst

     :alt: The toolbar menu.
 Note that the name of your league might be used insetead of 'Tournamenter'.

-- **Teams** - This menu item will be disable at RoboCup 2014.
+- **Teams**:  This menu item will be disabled at RoboCup 2014.
 The teams should be added via a different application.

-- **Groups** - This menu item is the entry point for all leagues that are to some extend inspired by soccer.
+- **Groups**: This menu item is the entry point for all leagues that are to some extend inspired by soccer.
 In here the teams can be arranged into groups, the matches for them can be created and the score of those matches can inserted into the database.

-- **Tables** - This menu item will be used by every other league as it encapsulates inserting any kind of scores into a table -- just like into a spreadsheet.
+- **Tables**: This menu item will be used by every other league as it encapsulates inserting any kind of scores into a table -- just like into a spreadsheet.

-- **Views** - This menu item will take you to a subsystem in which you can create visual presentations of scores that have already been inserted in for output devices (such as monitor screens, TVs, ...).
+- **Views**: This menu item will take you to a subsystem in which you can create visual presentations of scores that have already been inserted in for output devices (such as monitor screens, TVs, ...).

-- **Logout** - by clicking on this screen you will log yourself out of the system and will have to use the password to log in again.
+- **Logout**: by clicking on this screen you will log yourself out of the system and will have to use the password to log in again.